For many years, I’ve waited to visit Norway, simply because Norway is expensive.

 Finally, last Oct, I booked return air-tickets to fly into Stockholm (read my post on Stockholm travel tips), and entertained thoughts of visiting Norway from there.
 My plan indeed happened, but instead of doing a full solo trip, I had friends who joined me in Norway at short notice.
 Really glad they came along!
 They were awesome to travel with and this Norwegian trip turned out to be one of my most memorable ever.
 Norway’s scenic views are so dramatic.
 If my friends hadn’t come along, there would be experiences I would’ve missed out and also, it would cost much more to travel to Norway as a solo traveller.

 Is Norway Expensive?

 Definitely, especially its food and public transport costs.
 For a very short ride, the public bus in Bergen was easily the most expensive one I’d ever taken anywhere in the world, costing NOK 37 (S$6 / USD$4.40).
 I’m very sure you won’t hear me whining about Singapore’s public transport costs for a long time.

 Itinerary for 6 days in Norway:

-To summarise, I flew from Singapore to Stockholm via Swiss Airlines, spent 2 nights, then flew Stockholm to Bergen and spent 3 nights, then took a bus to Stavanger and spent 3 nights, then flew back to Stockholm for my international flight.
+To summarise, I flew from Singapore to Stockholm via Swiss Airlines, spent 2 nights, then flew Stockholm to Bergen and spent 3 nights, then took a bus to Stavanger and spent 3 nights, then flew back to Stockholm for my international flight to Singapore.

 • Fly from Stockholm to Bergen by SAS airline